how PIP is assessed

 - how long things last (such as how long a seizure lasts or how long it takes to recover from a seizure); and

-- how long it takes you to do things (see ‘timely manner’ above).
+- how long it takes you to do things (see ‘reasonable time period’ above).

 Definitions of terms used in the form